 This new online portal is supported by Scottish Government and brings together activities, resources, events and related programmes from many diverse sources.
 These incorporate a wide range of resources relevant to the environment and sustainability, including educational resources from University of Edinburgh’s Open Education Resources:

-and those created by colleagues at Our Dynamic Earth Science Centre:
+and online resources created by colleagues at Our Dynamic Earth Science Centre:

 The Sustainability Partnerships (Creative partnerships for a sustainable planet) is a not-for-profit organisation that exists to raise awareness and promote education about climate change and environmental issues: